Bill of Sale Templates

 3. Describe the Item Being Sold in Detail

-The type of bill of sale for your item of property will normally require a description of various features to be provided.
-When creating an online bill of sale using a pre-prepared template, these will be necessary requirements to completing your document.
+The type of bill of sale for your item will normally require a description of its various features to be provided.

 For example, if you’re selling a horse, you will need to provide its age, sex, breeding association certification (if any), and information on its coloration.